 A lot has changed since posting the RC-CAM Project pages back in 2009.
 But to capture the history of FPV (first person view) wireless video these pages have remained as-is.
-Remember, this is VERY old information and a LOT has changed in the last decade.
+Remember, this is VERY old information and a LOT has changed over the years.

 I would like to discuss my first camera system attempt so that you don't repeat my mistakes.
 In fact, I will present several generations of systems so that you can learn from my experiences.
 To prevent camera system confusion I call the first generation "RC-CAM1."
 It was soon followed by a better system that I call "RC-CAM2."
 Later came "RC-CAM3" and then finally "RC-CAM4."

 RC-CAM1 was composed of two inexpensive parts: A monochrome camera and a 434 Mhz video transmitter.
 Total cost for the two catalog items was about $200 USD.